Blog

 Pay Yourself First: 8 Steps to Reverse Budgeting in Australia

 Traditional budgeting doesn’t work for everyone.
-Many Australians start each month with good intentions, only to find there’s “nothing left” to save once bills, groceries and everyday spending are done.
-Rising living costs have made this even harder, with savings often the first thing to be sacrificed.¹
+Many Australians start each month with good intentions, only to find there’s little left to save once bills, groceries and everyday spending are covered.
+Rising living costs have made this more challenging for many households, with savings often becoming harder to maintain.

 Instead of saving whatever is left over, this reverse budgeting method prioritises savings before spending.
-It’s a practical approach that can help you build better saving habits and improve your financial confidence over time — without needing to track every single dollar.
+It’s a practical approach that may help you build more consistent saving habits and improve financial confidence over time — without needing to track every single dollar.

-This guide explains what pay yourself first means, why it works, and how to implement it step by step in Australia.
-We’ll also explain how Credit24 may support your financial goals if unexpected expenses affect your budget.
+This guide explains what pay yourself first means, why some people use it, and how to implement it step by step in Australia.
+It also outlines considerations to keep in mind if unexpected expenses affect your budget.

 What does pay yourself first mean?

-Pay yourself first is a budgeting method where you set aside money into savings or investments as soon as you get paid — before paying bills or spending on non-essentials.
+Pay yourself first is a budgeting method where you set aside money into savings or investments as soon as you receive income — before paying bills or spending on non-essentials.

-Instead of relying on willpower at the end of the month, this method makes saving a priority from the start.
+Instead of relying on willpower at the end of the month, this method prioritises saving from the beginning.

 If you’re new to budgeting, it can help to read: